Netra AEW&C: Delivery

-On 14 February 2017, the first aircraft was delivered to the Indian Air Force at the Aero India event in the presence of the then Indian Defense Minister Manohar Parrikar.
-By October 2017, it received initial operational clearance and was undergoing operational test runs at Bathinda Air Force Station.
+On 14 February 2017, the first aircraft was delivered to the Indian Air Force at the Aero India event in the presence of the then Indian defence minister, Manohar Parrikar.
+By October 2017, it received initial operational clearance (IOC) and was undergoing operational test runs at Bathinda Air Force Station.
 As for others, the second aircraft was awaiting final operational clearance will be arrange while the third would be retained by DRDO for R&D work.

-IAF took delivery of the second NETRA AEW&C on 11 September 2019 and deployed it at Bathinda Air Base in Punjab.
+IAF took delivery of the second Netra AEW&C on 11 September 2019 and deployed it at Bathinda Air Base in Punjab.
 The third Embraer platform was meant to remain with DRDO but now they are looking at the option of selling the aircraft to a foreign customer as a major diplomatic gesture.

 The third NETRA AEW&C completed flight trials and acceptance trials in 2023 after integrating with all mission systems in initial operational clearance configuration, including SDRs, and an indigenous ESM/RWR.
 As of 2023-24, it has been delivered to IAF by the DRDO in the identical configuration as the two AEW&Cs before it.

+By January 2025, three aircraft have been delivered in IOC configuration and the final operational clearance (FOC) is in advanced stage.

+In January 2026, it was reported that the AEW&CS received FOC clearance.
+This implies the system meeting all the Air Staff Qualitative Requirements (ASQR) set for the programme and is combat mission-ready for high-intensity conflicts.
+On 25 June, DRDO transferred the FOC certificate for the Netra AEW&C system to the Indian Air Force during a formal ceremony presided over by the Deputy Chief of the Air Staff, Air Marshal Awadhesh Kumar Bharti, in Bengaluru.

 Operational history

 The first combat usage of the Netra AEW&C by the IAF was on 26 February 2019, during the Balakot airstrike.
 Indonesia has requested a systems demonstration.

+On 25 June 2026, the final operational clearance (FOC) certificate of the AEW&C was officially handed over to the from the Air Force.